 - Score at least 65 on the points test

 Once you receive an invitation to apply for this visa, you must do so within 60 days.

-Skilled Work Regional (Provisional) Subclass 491 Visa: As a route to a PR visa, this visa has replaced the Subclass 489 Visa.
-Skilled workers and their families must live, work and study for 5 years in specified regional areas under this visa.
-After three years, they will be eligible for a PR visa.
-The criteria for eligibility are the same as for other Skilled Nomination Programs.
+Skilled Work Regional (Provisional) Subclass 491 Visa: This visa requires skilled workers and their families to live, work, and study in designated regional areas for five years.
+They will be eligible for a permanent residency visa after three years.
+The requirements are identical to those for other Skilled Nomination programs.